eslizn/shm/README.md

 Creates or opens a shared memory object of type T.

 Options:
-- `WithName(name string)` - Specifies a custom name for the shared memory
+- `WithName(name string)` - Specifies a custom name for the shared memory mapping file
 - `WithFinder(finder Finder)` - Specifies a custom file finder

 ### `func Memset[T any](p *T)`